City Guide: Palma de Mallorca

-Palma offers charming, quaint and historic scenery with an oceanside view.
+Palma is charming, quaint and pairs historic scenery with an oceanside view.
 We loved walking along the beach and even spent a day swimming in the sea and sailing with Oasis Catamaran, it was wonderful!
+Palma is relatively easy to navigate on foot, so pack comfortable walking shoes and prepare to log some miles.

-DISCOVER THE BEST OF PALMA DE MALLORCA
+THE BEST OF PALMA DE MALLORCA

 A collection of my favorite spots throughout the city.
 I did the research, so you don’t have to!